 Any kitchen requires efficient garbage disposal to maintain the environment clean.
-If you are in search of the best garbage disposal for your kitchen, you may find different types of garbage disposal.
+If you’re looking for a new garbage disposal for your kitchen, you’ll quickly figure out that there are different types of garbage disposal to pick from.

 Continuous feed works continuously without stopping, unlike the batch feed which has to grind the waste in batches.
 When the batch feed disposal is working, you cannot insert more waste.